-What’s changed recently in the IEEE Press copublishing agreement with John Wiley & Sons?
+Information on the IEEE Press copublishing agreement with John Wiley & Sons:

 In 2008, the concluding year of its 2006-08 Strategic Plan, IEEE Press proposed a new plan to the IEEE Publication Services and Products Board.
-A primary feature of this new plan is to use the expertise of copublishing partner John Wiley & Sons for acquisition of new projects, as well as production, marketing and manufacturing.
+A primary feature of this plan was to use the expertise of copublishing partner John Wiley & Sons for acquisition of new projects, as well as production, marketing, and manufacturing.

 What’s included in acquisition?

 The acquisition process covers the author-publisher relationship up to the point of book production.
 This includes submission of the author proposal, review and approval of the proposal, contract negotiation, and manuscript development.